LarryDaLobsta/TeamWork/README.md

 this is just a weekend project type of deal so it will take some time to build out.

 Main next project/goal
-- build out the chat application front end and backend
+- connect front end socket with the backend
+- work on developing chat rooms